 Rhode Island divorce lawyer, David Slepkow answers numerous questions about divorce law in Rhode Island.
 David Slepkow is an experienced Providence Family Court attorney / RI divorce lawyer who has represented clients in hundreds of divorces in RI.

-Q. What type of alimony state is Rhode Island?
+What type of alimony state is Rhode Island?

-Q. Do I have to wait 65 days to complete my nominal divorce trial in RI?
+Do I have to wait 65 days to complete my nominal divorce trial in RI?

-If you are looking to get the RI divorce quicker, then you should really retain a Rhode Island divorce lawyer who can tell you tactics to attempt to obtain a shorter period of time,
+No. If you are looking to get the RI divorce quicker, then you should really retain a Rhode Island divorce lawyer who can tell you tactics to attempt to obtain a shorter period of time,

 Are gifts and inheritance marital property in RI subject to equitable distribution in a RI divorce?

 No. Gifts and inheritance are not marital property and cannot be assigned by a Providence Family Court judge.
-The appreciation of a gift or inheritance during the course of the marriage is also not marital property in Rhode Island.
+The appreciation of a gift or inheritance during the marriage is also not marital property in Rhode Island.
 If gifts or inheritance is commingled with marital assets or accounts then transmutation from non-marital to marital property can occur.

 Are lottery winnings during the course of the marriage marital property in RI?

 Yes.
 Even if you hit the lottery after the nominal date but before entry of final judgment, the lottery winning is marital property.
-This is a good reason to put an after acquired property provision into the final judgment of divorce.
+This is a good reason to put an after acquired property provision into a property settlement agreement.